-Using the Liquid Crystal Display (LCD)
+Liquid Crystal Display (LCD)

-The 2 line, 8 character-per-line LCD (Liquid Crystal Display) shows status and activity as the remote buttons are pressed.
+The 2-line, 8 character-per-line LCD (liquid crystal display) shows status and activity as you press the buttons of the handheld remote.
 It features user adjustable backlighting and contrast.
-Changes are saved in the remote current working memory.
-When the unit is turned on after being powered down, the last settings for contrast and backlighting are used for the display.
+The changes are saved in the current working memory of the remote.
+After the unit is powered down, the display uses the last settings for contrast and backlighting when you turn on the unit.

-To Increase the Contrast:
+Increasing the Contrast